A-Tione/vue-cli/docs/guide/html-and-static-assets.md

 h('img', { attrs: { src: require('./image.png') }})
 ```

-Internally, we configured webpack [Assets Modules](https://webpack.js.org/guides/asset-modules/) to determine the final file location with version hashes and correct public base paths, and conditionally inline assets that are smaller than 8KiB, reducing the amount of HTTP requests.
+Internally, we use `file-loader` to determine the final file location with version hashes and correct public base paths, and use `url-loader` to conditionally inline assets that are smaller than 4kb, reducing the amount of HTTP requests.

 You can adjust the inline file size limit via [chainWebpack](../config/#chainwebpack).
-For example, to set the limit of inline images to 4KiB instead:
+For example, to set the limit to 10kb instead:

 ``` js
 // vue.config.js